Pelvic Floor Dysfunction Complicates Sex— How Do I Tell My Date That?

 Equally, your body needs many moments of safety and reassurance, since it so often sits in states of pain that tell it exactly the opposite.
 There’s no shame in that — only strength in accepting it.

-I’ll leave you with this: Your chronic pain is currently a part of who you are, so let it be a part of you fully.
-If you love and embrace you, others will too.
+I’ll leave you with this: Your chronic pain is currently a part of who you are so let it be a part of you fully.
+If you love and embrace yourself, others will too.

 Advertisement